tepesalexandru/quartz/content/PSM_1/Questions Packs/Scrum Roles.md

 The Scrum Master is focused primarily on the Scrum Team and usually does not care about those outside the Scrum Team.

 Answer: False.

+#### Question 11
+Could the Product Owner and the Scrum Master be a part of the Development Team?

+Answer: Yes

+#### Question 12
+What are the main qualities the team model in Scrum is designed to optimize?
+- Flexibility
+- Creativity
+- Productivity